nexus-xyz/nexus-zkvm/README.md

 Also check out the documentation at [docs.nexus.xyz](https://docs.nexus.xyz), or join our [Telegram](https://t.me/nexus_zkvm) chat to discuss!

 Nexus is committed to open-source.
-All of our code is dual licensed under MIT and Apache licenses.
+All of our code is dual [licensed MIT](https://github.com/nexus-xyz/nexus-zkvm/blob/main/LICENSE-MIT) and [Apache licenses](https://github.com/nexus-xyz/nexus-zkvm/blob/main/LICENSE-APACHE).
 We encourage and appreciate contributions.